- What are the eligibility requirements for the Student Visa application?

 Can my family members join me while I study in the UK?

 If you have family dependents from your home country that you wish to come along with you while you study in the UK, they will need their own immigration permission.
-Generally, it’s possible for dependents to join students in the UK if the student will:
+Generally, it’s possible for dependents to join students in the UK if the student is either:

 The UK government defines a dependent as a legal spouse, civil partner, common-law partner, or children under the age of 18.
 Families will need to prove relationships with the dependents by marriage/civil partnership paperwork and/or birth certificates for children.